10 Interesting Facts about Rational Numbers

 Integers and Rational Numbers

-One of the first numbers that scientists discovered were the numbers used for counting, whole numbers {1,2, 3……}, then the natural numbers {0,1,2, 3….}, followed by the integer numbers {…-3, -2, -1,0,1,2, 3…}, and rational numbers.
+One of the first numbers that scientists discovered were the numbers used for counting, whole numbers {1,2, 3……}, then the natural numbers {0,1,2, 3….}, followed by the integer numbers {…-3, -2, -1,0,1,2, 3…}, and ratio numbers.

-Before we start the introduction of rational numbers let us recall some basic mathematical rules.
+Before we start the introduction of ratio numbers let us recall some basic mathematical rules.
 For two given integers a and b: their sum is a + b, their product is a × b, and their difference is a– b.
 They are always integers.

 However, it may not always be possible for a given integer to be exactly divided by another given integer.
 This means that the result of the division of an integer by a non-zero integer may or may not be an integer.
 For example, when 7 is divided by 3, the result is not an integer since we know 7/3 is a fraction.